 However, permanent resident do not hold the right to vote or to run in political elections within Canada.

 Although the process of renewing your Permanent Resident card may seem straight forward, but there are common mistakes applicants make in many submission.

 For instance, permanent resident cannot submit their renewal application outside of Canada.
 If your PR card is still valid and you are out of the country, you must return to Canada and then submit your application.

+If your card is expired, you cannot return to Canada unless you get a Permanent Resident Travel Document from your local embassy.
 Another common mistake is not having the “signature date” of the application match your travel history.
-For example, if you are signing an application on July 1, 2020, then the period under TRAVEL HISTORY must be from July 1, 2015, to July 1, 2020.
+For example, if you are signing an application on July 1, 2020, then the period under “travel history” must be from July 1, 2015, to July 1, 2020.

-Most people know that the most important rule in renewing a PR card is that the applicant must reside in Canada for at least 2 of the past five years.
+Most people know that the most important rule in renewing a permanent resident card is that the applicant must reside in Canada for at least 2 of the past five years.
 However, there are exceptions to this rule.
 If those exceptions don’t apply to you, you could apply to renew your card under Humanitarian and Compassionate circumstances.

+Did you know, you have to wait until nine months prior to the expiry of your PR Card to apply for renewal?
 Are you going to renew your Permanent Residency and apply for pr card renewal?
 Please note that you must have stayed in Canada for two out of the last five years.
 Our office can process you PR renewal urgently if you have a trip in the near future.
 Urgent renewal has an average processing time of one month while regular processing times are on average six months.